fagiolini/fagiolini.github.io/_posts/2020-11-18-chili-beans.md

 ## procedure
 ---
+0. if they are not canned, boil your beans: [find our suggestions for cooking pulses here](https://fagiolini.github.io/pulses-guide/).

 1. chop the onion in thin slices and sauté with extra-virgin olive oil and chili peppers (quantity depending on your taste).